 In this new world of revenue operations, having a 360-degree view of a customer from the very beginning of their journey all the way to purchase and beyond is essential.

 One of the best ways to achieve this is by implementing a Lead-to-Cash pipeline strategy.

-Lead-to-Cash refers to the entire customer journey, beginning from when they indicate (implicitly or explicitly) their intent to purchase all the way through the realization of revenue.
+Lead-to-Cash refers to the entire customer journey, beginning from when they indicate (implicitly or explicitly) their intent to purchase through revenue realization.

 A Lead-to-Cash process takes a holistic approach by combining the entire buying cycle into a singular pipeline.

 Instead of having a marketing funnel that flows into the sales funnel and then on to the customer success team, Lead-to-Cash puts the entire journey into a single flow.

 With a Lead-to-Cash pipeline in place, your company will have a 360-degree view of the customer journey, understanding friction points as well as opportunities for upselling.

 The key to Lead-to-Cash is integrating strategy, tactics, process, tools, and technology.
 For it to be successful, the disparate tools and systems used within a revenue organization must speak to each other seamlessly, giving anyone involved in the process a full view of all the touchpoints.

 Here's how a Lead-to-Cash pipeline might look when implemented at your new company:

 PQL -> Opportunity -> Negotiation -> Quote ->Payment -> Invoice -> Revenue